zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/many-to-many-relationship-configuration.md

     public ICollection<Book> Books { get; set; }
 }
 ```
 In previous versions of Entity Framework, this model definition was sufficient for EF to imply the correct type of relationship and to generate the join table for it.
-In EF Core up to and including 3.x,  it is necessary to include an entity in the model to represent the join table, and then add navigation properties to either side of the many-to-many relations that point to the joining entity instead:
+In EF Core up to and including 3.x,  it is necessary to include an entity in the model to represent the join table, and then add navigation properties to either side of the many-to-many relationships that point to the joining entity instead:

 ```csharp
 public class Book